Chapter 24: The arrival of Pippen and Grant

 The Bull’s first target was Scottie Pippen, a little known player from central Arkansas.
 Pippen was actually drafted by the Seattle Supersonics with the 5th overall pick.
 But Chicago quickly acquired Pippen in exchange for their first round pick Oden Polynice and future draft picks.
 This goes down IMO as one of the best trades in NBA history.

 Here’s the video of Pippen being drafted.
+Interestingly, you can hear some boos as Pippen’s name is announced.

 With Pippen securing the small forward position, the Bulls used their 10th pick in the draft to select power forward Horace Grant from Clemson.
 Grant provided Chicago with some much needed size down in the post.